Julius Rupp: Free Congregation leader

 Despite his dismissal, Rupp said he still considered himself a Protestant minister, since the church was a Christian community and not a state institution.
 Some of his liberal supporters organized a Free Congregation (freie Gemeinde) and elected Rupp as chief preacher.
 The group was open to different Christian denominations, to Jews and freethinkers.
 Gustav Adolf Wislicenus gave the view of the radicals in an open letter in which he stated that the free congregations represented a complete break with the past.

 The congregation was organized by evangelical principles and wanted to be free of all government coercion and all supervision by church authority.

 It supported the principles of absolute freedom of conscience and free self-determination for community members.

 The Congregation was classified by the authorities as a political society rather than a church and subject to police surveillance.

 During the Revolutions of 1848 the pressure on Rupp was lifted.

 At this time the Königsberg branch of the German Reformed Church, part of the Established State Church, elected Rupp as its minister.
 The government would not confirm the election, even when the church directly petitioned Frederick William IV.

-At this time Rupp wrote a circular letter to the Evangelican Church in Germany on the question, Creeds, or God's Word?.
+At this time Rupp wrote a circular letter to the Evangelical Church in Germany on the question, Creeds, or God's Word?.

 He and other liberals also published a periodical named Free Evangelical Church (Die Freie Evangelische Kirche).

 Rupp also published the Popular Prussian Messenger (Ost Preussische Volksboten) at the start of 1849, a paper that discussed politics and religion, and that championed justice as the basis for politics.
 In 1849 Rupp was elected a member of Konigsberg in the second Prussian Chamber.

 At the 26th session of the Lower House in 1849 he gave a speech on the importance of the right to print and publish printed matter.